5-point Checklist for Owners Expecting Kittens

 It is a good idea to weigh the kittens daily, and if any are not putting on weight, contact your vet.

-I wish you and your cat a safe and happy delivery!
+We wish you and your cat a safe and happy delivery!